-- 118. The mapping process should not imply the imposition of additional eligibility requirements on ECAIs. - 119.
-For the purposes of benchmarking and monitoring ECAIs' credit assessments (other than for securitisation and structured transactions), it is recommended using the guidance provided by the Basel Committee in the Basel II framework published in June 2004, Annex 2 ('the Basel II the text'). access document, please click either Tο on http://www.bis.org/publ/bcbs107.pdf http://www.cor ebs.org/documents/Basel.pdf. - 120.
-The use of three-year Cumulative Default Rates ("CDRs"), evaluated over the longer term (see paragraph 133 below) and on an on-going basis, is considered to provide an appropriate measure of the predictive power of credit assessments in relation to creditworthiness.
-This choice is consistent with the requirements of the CRD. - 121.
-Where significant amounts of quantitative data are available they will form the central basis of the mapping process.
-However, the mapping process will also take into account qualitative factors which influence the comparability of the credit assessments' CDRs with the benchmark CDRs (e.g. differences in the definition of default, the methodology for calculating CDRs, etc.). - 122.
+- 126. The use of three-year Cumulative Default Rates (CDRs), evaluated over the longer term (see paragraph 140 below) and on an on-going basis, is considered to provide an appropriate measure of the predictive power of credit assessments in relation to creditworthiness.
+This choice is consistent with the requirements of the CRD. - 127.
+Where significant amounts of quantitative data are available, they will form the central basis of the mapping process.
+However, the mapping process will also take into account qualitative factors which influence the comparability of the credit assessments' CDRs with the benchmark CDRs (e.g. differences in the definition of default, the methodology for calculating CDRs, etc.). - 128.
 Where significant amounts of quantitative data are not available, competent authorities will form their judgement based on both whatever quantitative information is available and an assessment of the meaning of the ECAI's rating scale in comparison with the benchmark.
 In this situation, competent authorities may take into account the ECAI's own comparison.
-This judgement will use whatever quantitative information is available, but will be based mainly on a qualitative comparison, incorporating appropriate conservatism where uncertainty remains. - 123.
-Supervisory authorities will base their assessments on the credit assessment models, processes and methodologies presented by the ECAIs, and will in no way seek to influence or change these models, processes or methodologies. - 124.
+This judgement will use whatever quantitative information is available, but will be based mainly on a qualitative comparison, incorporating appropriate conservatism where uncertainty remains. - 129.
+Supervisory authorities will base their assessments on the credit assessment models, processes, and methodologies presented by the ECAIs, and will in no way seek to influence or change these models, processes, or methodologies. - 130.
 The granularity of the mapping process is not linked to the granularity of the methodology used by an ECAI.
-As long as an ECAI uses the same rating scale (i.e the same interpretation of the different rating categories) for their broad asset classes, the mapping need not be conducted separately. - 125.
-Additionally, ECAIs will be required to annually communicate their default rates to the competent authorities to allow them to assess whether the

-- mapping of credit assessments to credit quality steps needs to be updated or changed. - 126.
-The cooperative arrangements set up for the recognition process will also be followed by the competent authorities when carrying out the mapping.
-This will contribute to a consistent assignment of credit assessments to credit quality steps throughout Member States.
+As long as an ECAI uses the same rating scale (i.e. the same interpretation of the different rating categories) for their broad asset classes, the mapping need not be conducted separately. - 131.
+ECAIs will be required to communicate their default rates and the data related to the mapping of securitisation positions annually to the competent authorities, in order to allow them to assess whether the mapping of credit assessments to credit quality steps needs to be updated or changed. - 132.
+The cooperative arrangements set up for the recognition process will also be followed by the competent authorities when carrying out the mapping jointly.
+For the on-going monitoring of the mapping referred to in paragraph 131 above, this implies that a process facilitator will receive the data and dispatch them to all competent authorities concerned. - 133.
+This will contribute to a consistent assignment of credit assessments to credit quality steps across Member States.

-Credit assessments of exposures others than securitisation positions and Collective Investment Undertakings
+Credit assessments of exposures other than securitisation positions

-127. The CRD sets out quantitative and qualitative factors to be taken into consideration when mapping.
+134. The CRD sets out quantitative and qualitative factors to be taken into consideration.